 Now that we see how, for the most part, faith/belief is "relying upon Christ for salvation," we must look at the subject of forgiveness in relation to the new birth.

 The word "forgiveness" was first used in the Law of Moses.
-The Jews continually transgressed the Law, so they were required to make atonement with a sin offering which they practiced year after year, and century after century.
+The Jews continually transgressed the Law, so they were required to make atonement with a sin offering which they practised year after year, and century after century.
 Each time the sin offering of blood was made, God granted them forgiveness.
 But it was impossible for the blood of bulls and goats to take away sin, and forgiveness itself most surely could never take away sin.
-The sin offerings were merely a pattern of that which was to come.
-1
+The sin offerings were merely a pattern of that which was to come.1

 Man's heredity as mortal flesh was the problem, even before the Law brought the knowledge of sin to the Jews.
 After the first Adam [man], all were sinners, having been born in the flesh.
 We did not become sinners because we sinned--our deeds came as a result of what we had already become.
 To be forgiven for deeds of the flesh does nothing to alter the source of our deeds.
-There has to be the birth of a new creature [Greek: formation] 4 in Christ Jesus.
-5 If forgiveness could make a new creature, Jesus died for no reason.
+There has to be the birth of a new creature [Greek: 'formation']4 in Christ Jesus.5 If forgiveness could make a new creature, Jesus died for no reason.
 If forgiveness could make a new creature, the blood of bulls and goats would have been sufficient for atonement.

 Lost in translation